-6.13 RS-485 Features
+7.11 RS-485 features

-6.13.1 Auto RS-485 RTS control
+7.11.1 Auto RS-485 RTS control

-Normally the RTS pin is controlled by MCR bit 1, or if hardware flow control is enabled, the logic state of the RTS pin is controlled by the hardware flow control circuitry.
-EFCR2 register bit 4 will take the precedence over the other two modes; once this bit is set, the transmitter will control the state of the RTS pin.
-The transmitter automatically asserts the RTS pin (logic 0) once the host writes data to the transmit FIFO, and de-asserts the RTS pin (logic 1) once the last bit of the data has been transmitted.
+Normally the \overline{RTS} pin is controlled by MCR[1], or if hardware flow control is enabled, the logic state of the \overline{RTS} pin is controlled by the hardware flow control circuitry.
+AFCR2[4] will take the precedence over the other two modes; once this bit is set, the transmitter will control the state of the \overline{RTS} pin.
+The transmitter automatically asserts the \overline{RTS} pin (logic 0) once the host writes data to the transmit FIFO, and de-asserts \overline{RTS} pin (logic 1) once the last bit of the data has been transmitted.

-To use the auto RS-485 RTS mode, the software would have to disable the hardware flow control function.
+To use the auto RS-485 RTS mode the software would have to disable the hardware flow control function.

-6.13.2 RS-485 RTS inversion
+7.11.2 RS-485 RTS inversion

-EFCR2 bit 5 reverses the polarity of the $\overline{\text{RTS}}$ pin if the UART is in auto RS-485 $\overline{\text{RTS}}$ mode.
+AFCR2[5] reverses the polarity of the $\overline{\text{RTS}}$ pin if the UART is in auto RS-485 $\overline{\text{RTS}}$ mode.

-When the transmitter has data to be sent, it will de-assert the $\overline{RTS}$ pin (logic 1), and when the last bit of the data has been sent out, the transmitter asserts the $\overline{RTS}$ pin (logic 0).
+When the transmitter has data to be sent it will de-asserts the \overline{RTS} pin (logic 1), and when the last bit of the data has been sent out the transmitter asserts the \overline{RTS} pin (logic 0).

-6.13.3 Auto 9-bit mode (RS-485)
+7.11.3 Auto 9-bit mode (RS-485)

-EFCR2 bit 0 is used to enable the 9-bit mode (Multi-drop or RS-485 mode).
+AFCR2[0] is used to enable the 9-bit mode (Multi-drop or RS-485 mode).
 In this mode of operation, a 'master' station transmits an address character followed by data characters for the addressed 'slave' stations.
 The slave stations examine the received data and interrupt the controller if the received character is an address character (parity bit = 1).

-To use the auto 9-bit mode the software would have to disable the hardware and software flow control functions.
+To use the automatic 9-bit mode, the software would have to disable the hardware and software flow control functions.

-6.13.3.1 Normal Multi-drop mode
+7.11.3.1 Normal Multi-drop mode

-The 9-bit Mode in EFCR (bit 0) is enabled, but not Special Character Detect (EFR bit 5).
+The 9-bit Mode in AFCR2[0] is enabled, but not Special Character Detect (EFR[5]).
 The receiver is set to Force Parity 0 (LCR[5:3] = 111) in order to detect address bytes.

 With the receiver initially disabled, it ignores all the data bytes (parity bit = 0) until an address byte is received (parity bit = 1).
 This address byte will cause the UART to set the parity error.
-The UART will generate a line status interrupt (IER bit 2 must be set to '1' at this time), and at the same time puts this address byte in the RX FIFO.
+The UART will generate a line status interrupt (IER[2] must be set to '1' at this time), and at the same time puts this address byte in the RX FIFO.
 After the controller examines the byte it must make a decision whether or not to enable the receiver; it should enable the receiver if the address byte addresses its ID address, and must not enable the receiver if the address byte does not address its ID address.

 If the controller enables the receiver, the receiver will receive the subsequent data until being disabled by the controller after the controller has received a complete message from the 'master' station.
 If the controller does not disable the receiver after receiving a message from the 'master' station, the receiver will generate a parity error upon receiving another address byte.
 The controller then determines if the address byte addresses its ID address, if it is not, the controller then can disable the receiver.
-If the address byte addresses the 'slave' ID address, the controller take no further action, the receiver will receive the subsequent data.
+If the address byte addresses the 'slave' ID address, the controller takes no further action, and the receiver will receive the subsequent data.

-6.13.3.2 Auto address detection
+7.11.3.2 Auto address detection